 With so many different makes and models of stick vacuums available on the market today, deciding on one that has the right combination of power, portability, and versatility can be a daunting task.
 That’s where we come in.

 At BestReviews, we strive to provide honest, unbiased reviews of the products you need and use most.
 We do not accept free samples from manufacturers.
 Any product we test is purchased off of store shelves, at the same places you shop.
-If you’re ready to buy a stick vacuum, check out the matrix above for our recommendations.
+If you’re ready to buy a stick vacuum, check out the product list above for our recommendations.
 If you’d like more information on how to compare stick vacuums before you settle on a brand and model, continue on to our shopping guide.a